-- 1. Looked After Children.
-Children in Public Care (also known as Looked After Children) in the care of the local authority and children who have been adopted or made subject to a child arrangement or special guardianship order immediately following having been looked after, including those who have been adopted from outside of England. - Exceptional need.
+- Looked After Children.
+Children in Public Care (also known as Looked After Children) in the care of the local authority and children who have been adopted or made subject to a child arrangement or special guardianship order immediately following having been looked after, including those who have been adopted from outside of England. - 2.
+Exceptional need.
 Priority to applicants who can demonstrate admission to a particular community school is necessary on the grounds of professionally supported educational, medical and/or social need and only this school can meet this need. - 3.
 Siblings.
 To brothers and sisters (siblings) of children already on the roll of the school who will still be in the school at the time the applicant is admitted. - 4.
 Children of staff.
-Children whose parent is a qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) who has been employed at the school concerned for two or more years at the time of application and/or children of a member of staff who has been recruited to fill a vacancy for which there is a demonstrable skill shortage. - 5.
+Children whose parent is a qualified teacher for a minimum of 0.6fte (16.5 hours teaching staff) who has been employed at the school concerned for two or more years at the time of application and/or children of any member of staff who has been recruited to fill a vacancy for which there is a demonstrable skill shortage. - 5.
 Distance from home to school.
 The distance from home to school will be calculated as a straight-line to the main entrance of the school building used by pupils.
 The Council will have the measuring point identified by each community school and will use its computerised measuring system to determine the distance.

-- EHC plan: 1
+- EHC Plan: 1

-- Siblings: 15
+- Looked After Children: 1

-- Children of staff: 1
+- Exceptional Needs: 1

+- Siblings: 7

-- Distance: 13 (up to a distance of 0.127 of a mile)
+- Distance: 20 (up to a distance of 0.295 of a mile)